Particle, kinetic and hydrodynamic models for sea ice floes. Part II: Rotating floes with environmental forces: From kinetic to hydrodynamic description

 where the last inequality is a result of the fact that $\kappa_2<0$ and $\zeta\kappa_3>0.$

-\item Case B: When the ocean force is constant $\bfu = \bfu^\infty$, one expects similar velocity alignments as Theorem \ref{thm:v0} for the particle model, and Theorem \ref{thm:vw=0} for the kinetic model.
-In particular, $\bfu^\infty=\bfzr$ also implies total energy dissipation, and one can follow the proof of Theorem 4.3 of \cite{deng2025particle} to establish
+\item Case B: When the ocean force is constant $\bfu = \bfu^\infty$, $\bfF_w=\bfF_E=\bfF_g=\bfzr,$ and $T_w=0$, one expects similar decay result as Theorem \ref{thm:v0} for the particle model, and Theorem \ref{thm:vw=0} for the kinetic model.
+In particular, one can follow the proof of Theorem 4.3 of \cite{deng2025particle} with Galilean transform to establish